mikael9328/mikael9328/README.md

 - 👋 Hi, I’m @mikael9328
-- 👀 I’m interested in all about querious thing that make me want to know
+- 👀 I’m interested in all about querious things that make me want to know
 - 🌱 I’m currently studing about several things to be better